-- 6.40.
+- 5.36.
 In March 2020 90% of care leavers were in suitable accommodation (89.6% at end of March 2019) and 66% were in Education, Employment or Training (EET) (53.3 at end of March 2019).
 Care Leavers have been identified as a priority cohort within the Nottingham City Integrated Care Partnership.
-We will be working with colleagues from other statutory and voluntary sector organisations to focus on further strengthening the support we offer to care leavers in relation to accommodation, EET opportunities and the transition to adulthood for those experiencing challenges with their emotional and mental health. - 6.41.
+We will be working with colleagues from other statutory and voluntary sector organisations to focus on further strengthening the support we offer to care leavers in relation to accommodation, EET opportunities and the transition to adulthood for those experiencing challenges with their emotional and mental health. - 5.37.
 All of our children's homes have been inspected.
-They are all judged to be good or outstanding. - 6.42.
-We are continuing to work creatively to enable children and young people to remain with their family wherever this can be managed safely.
+They are all judged to be good or outstanding. - 5.38.
+We are continuing to work creatively to enable children and young people to remain with their family wherever this can be managed safely, making sure we respect and listen to the voices of children and young people in this process.